 6 Best Areas to Stay in Hiroshima for tourist

-Downtown is the best area to stay in Hiroshima because it is the heart of the city.
+Downtown is the best area to stay in Hiroshima for first-time travelers because it is the heart of the city.
 If you stay here, you will be located in the middle of actions, within easy walking distance to tourist attractions, as well as many restaurants, bars, and shops.

 Downtown Hiroshima is the area between Hiroshima station and the Peace Memorial Park area.
 It’s just within a 20 minute walk and a very short tram from the west of Hiroshima Station.
 This central location offers you plenty of things to do, from the most popular attractions to a variety of bars and restaurants, and plenty of shopping options.